davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

 Static analysis can be added to the development lifecycle at multiple levels.
 PMD can be run within the IDE as code is being written to identify flaws before they're even compiled or pushed to the server.
 It can also run across an entire codebase as part of a continuous integration solution, to head off problems merging in, enforce code style and good practices, identify locations of technical debt, and surface subtle bugs that may not be flagged by unit tests.

 PMD works by applying *rules*, which define specific issues to look for in a code base.
 Rules are supplied as part of the application.
 (Contributors can write new rules in Java). *Rule sets*, however, can be defined by end user on an application-by-application basis.
 Part of the work of incorporating static analysis into the development lifecycle is defining the most effective rule set for each engagement point (IDE, continuous integration).
-We'll discuss rule set definition at the end.
+We'll discuss rule set definition at the end; you may end up with several different rule sets to be applied at different stages of the development lifecycle.

 ## Static Analysis in the IDE: Visual Studio Code